makrai/notes/mohammad13-emolex-crowdsrc-ComputlIntellig.md

   1. How can emotion-annotation questions be phrased
   1. Are emotions more commonly evoked by nouns, verbs, adjectives, or adverbs?
      How common are emotion terms among the various parts of speech?
-  1. How much do people agree on the association
+  1. How much do people agree on the association?
   1. Is there a correlation between the polarity of a word and the emotion associated with it?
   1. Which emotions tend to go together
 * Our lexicon now has close to 10,000 terms

-# 2. APPLICATIONS
+# 2. Applications